crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

-# User Defined Annotations
+# User-defined annotations

-Users can define their own annotations using the `annotation` keyword, which works similarly to defining `class` or `sruct`.
+Users can define their own annotations using the `annotation` keyword, which works similarly to defining a `class` or `struct`.

 ```crystal
 annotation MyAnnotation; end